Voron 2.4 3D Printer Review

 Cable Management

-The Voron 2.4 routes all of its cables within 3 cable drag chains located around the printer.
-Apart from it improving the printer’s clean aesthetics, it also protects the cables and the user due to the cable drag chains removing any chances of cables snagging on moving parts and potentially breaking.
+The Voron 2.4 routes all of its cables within three cable drag chains located around the printer.
+Apart from improving the printer’s clean aesthetics, this setup also protects the cables and the user—the cable drag chains remove any chances of cables getting caught on moving parts and potentially breaking.

 Mains Powered Bed

-A mains-powered bed draws power directly from the outlet, allowing for much faster heating of the heated bed.
-Typically we are wary of such heated beds due to the inherent safety risks of applying either 120V or 220V directly on a surface that a user can touch.
+A mains-powered bed draws power directly from the outlet, which speeds up the heating process significantly.
+While we usually approach such beds with caution due to safety concerns related to applying 120V or 220V to a touchable surface, proper safety measures can make them viable.
 To safely implement a mains-powered heated bed, the bed itself must be grounded to a metal frame or ground terminal within the power supply unit.
-We are happy to report that the kit we have received contains all the necessary components to do so.
-Additionally, our kit includes a thermal fuse that detects if the heated bed heats past 110C, it will immediately cut power as a safety precaution.
+Fortunately, the kit we received includes all the required components to ensure this safety setup.
+Additionally, our kit is equipped with a thermal fuse that activates if the bed temperature exceeds 110C, instantly cutting off power as a safety precaution.

 Full Enclosure